Kristian Dennis: St Mirren

 In August 2020, Dennis signed a two-year deal with St Mirren.
 Upon his move to the Paisley club, manager Jim Goodwin said '"He is a proven goalscorer, he is a great age and a natural finisher."

 Carlisle United

 On 31 January 2022, Dennis joined League Two side Carlisle United on an 18-month contract.

 The 2022–23 season saw Dennis score twenty league goals as Carlisle reached the play-offs, being awarded the Players' Player of the Year at the end of season awards ceremony.
 On 28 May 2023, Dennis was used as a substitute in the play-off final, scoring his penalty in the shoot-out as Carlisle defeated Stockport County to earn promotion to League One.
 Following promotion, he was offered a new contract.

 Tranmere Rovers

 On 5 June 2023, Dennis was announced to be returning to League Two with Tranmere Rovers on a two-year contract, having rejected the new contract offer from Carlisle.
+On 12 May 2026, the club announced he would be leaving in the summer once his contract expired.

+Altrincham

+On 1 July 2026, Dennis joined National League club Altrincham.